 Black creatives at the University of Kansas have used art to express themselves, in response to the anti-Black sentiment reflected in George Floyd's death.

 Arts & Culture

 Campus Couture at Home is a weekly feature that spotlights one popular fashion item.
-This week's edition features faux pearl hair clips.
+This week's edition features midi and maxi skirts.

 The Lied Center of Kansas has adapted to social distancing and the coronavirus pandemic by creating a series of concerts streaming on Facebook Live.

 A Lawrence farmer and owner of Maseualkualli Farms, who acts as a food security worker, is donating fresh produce to those in need.

 Three KU students supported local charities by designing and selling Lawrence-themed apparel and donating proceeds.

 The Raven Book Store, Lawrence Public Library and more have teamed together to make the Paper Plains Literary Festival accessible online amid coronavirus stay-at-home orders.
 The festival is hosting virtual events from April 22 to 26.